flaviostutz/aws-serverless-spikes-monorepo/README.md

 ## Creating a new service or web site

 * Duplicate and rename the folder of an existing service
-* Delete files under src/
-* Change serverless.yml service name and contents
+* Change src files, serverless.yml service name and contents
 * Duplicate and rename the workflow file on .github/workflows from an existing service

 ## Javascript tooling

+* The selected tools is the state of the art, minimal and productive set we could find at Aug-2022

 * Linting:
   * `eslint` for checking code conventions and auto formatting
-    * uses .eslintrc
+    * uses .eslintrc.js, which imports a shared rule set among all services
   * `tsc` for typescript type checks

 * Compiling and bundling: